lightkurve/lkdata/docs/README.md

-# Documentation Guide for `Lightkurve`
+# Documentation Guide for `Lightkurve`'s `lkdata`

-Welcome to the documentation guide for `Lightkurve`.
+Welcome to the documentation guide for `Lightkurve`'s `lkdata`.
 This README will provide you with the guidelines and tools necessary to contribute to the project's documentation.

 ## Writing Style